skchqhdpdy/Discord-MusicBot/Python312/share/doc/yt_dlp/README.txt

     respectively
 -   player_client: Clients to extract video data from.
-The currently available clients are web, web_safari, web_embedded, web_music, web_creator, mweb, ios, android, android_vr, tv, tv_simply and
+The currently available clients are web, web_safari, web_embedded, web_music, web_creator, mweb, ios, android, android_sdkless, android_vr, tv,
-    tv_embedded.
-By default, tv_simply,tv,web is used, but tv,web_safari,web is used when authenticating with cookies and tv,web_creator,web is used with premium accounts.
+    tv_simply, tv_downgraded, and tv_embedded.
+By default,
+    tv,android_sdkless,web is used.
+If no JavaScript runtime is available, then android_sdkless,web_safari,web is used.
+If logged-in cookies are passed to yt-dlp, then tv_downgraded,web_safari,web is used for free accounts and tv_downgraded,web_creator,web is used for premium accounts.
 The web_music client is added for music.youtube.com URLs when logged-in cookies are used.
 The web_embedded client is added for age-restricted videos but only works if the video is embeddable.
 The tv_embedded and web_creator clients are added for age-restricted videos if account age-verification is required.
 Some clients, such as web and web_music, require a po_token for their formats to be downloadable.
     Some clients, such as web_creator, will only work with